A Fully Adaptive Frank-Wolfe Algorithm for Relatively Smooth Problems and Its Application to Centralized Distributed Optimization: Conclusion

 \section{Conclusion}

 In this work, we proposed a fully adaptive variant of the Frank-Wolfe method for optimization problems under relative smoothness.
 Our approach extends existing adaptive strategies by simultaneously adapting to both the relative smoothness constant \( L \) and the Triangle Scaling Exponent \( \gamma \), without requiring prior knowledge of these parameters.
-We provided theoretical convergence guarantees and established a linear convergence rate in the case of relative strong convexity.

 We also showed how relative smoothness and relative strong convexity naturally emerge in centralized distributed optimization problems.
 Under a mild variance-type assumption on the gradients, the objective function becomes relatively strongly convex with respect to a local Bregman divergence.
 This structure allows the use of our adaptive Frank-Wolfe algorithm, which benefits from acceleration due to a significantly improved relative condition number.